Debt ceiling bill clears first House hurdle, teeing up Wednesday vote

 "If there is any path to salvaging what we began as a unified conference, if there is any path to that, this bill, if it passes, must pass with less than half of the Republican conference," Bishop said.

+Majority Leader Steve Scalise, of Louisiana, said, "The more that people read in this bill, the more they find in terms of real conservative victories."

+He said it will help rein in government spending and get the economy back on track, stressing that, "There are a number of pieces in this bill that never would have existed if Nancy Pelosi was still Speaker of the House."

-McCarthy has said he expects a majority of House Republicans to support the bill.
-House Minority Leader Hakeem Jeffries said it's his understanding that at least 150 Republicans would vote for the deal, which means at least 68 Democrats are needed to pass the bill in the House.
+McCarthy has said he expects a majority of House Republicans to support the measure.
+House Minority Leader Hakeem Jeffries said it's his understanding that at least 150 Republicans would vote for the deal, which means at least 68 Democrats would be needed to pass the bill in the House.
 But in an interview with "Face the Nation" on Sunday, Jeffries demurred when asked how many Democrats would back it.

 The deal also faces opposition in the Democratic-controlled Senate, where it needs 60 votes to pass.